Balloons Aloft is celebrating 10th anniversary

 • Pancake and sausage breakfast.
 The Angola High School Band Boosters will host this event from 7-10:30 a.m. on Saturday.
 There will also be food vendors throughout the event, some of which are operated by local non-profit groups.

-• The band Retro Radio will be performing both Friday and Saturday evenings.
+• The band Retro Radio will be performing both tonight and Saturday evening.

-Drewes and Crooks said the event would not go off were it not for the generous sponsors in the community, especially Parkview Health, which has been the signature sponsor of the festival since Day 1.

-Angola High School is a tremendous host, Crooks said.
-“We couldn’t do it without the school,” he said.

-In addition, a unique partnership helps provide free parking for the event.
+A unique partnership helps provide free parking for the event.
 Landowner Jim Hanna allows the event to park on his land just east of the high school.
 And that takes coordination with Stoy Farms, which plants the field to alfalfa.
-The field is usually cut the day before the event begins.
+The field is usually cut shortly before the event begins.
 The alfalfa is used by Bridgewater Dairy to feed its cattle.

-Not only is this the 10th anniversary year for Angola Balloons Aloft, but it is the 10th year it has been organized with Walt and Marsha Drewes leading the charge.

-“We’re just really excited to be a part of the balloon festival,” Marsha said.

 (0) comments